forestgrape/coronavirus/controlling.md

 Rules of Thumb:
 * In situations when a smokers smokes can not be smelled the risk is low, if it can ventilation or masks help.
-* Most outdoor activities reduce the overall Covid burden.
+* Outdoor activities reduce the overall Covid burden.
 Indoor activities and meetings can increase the Covid spread.

 ## Protection Measures